PokemonHacker1337/HackedFlashGames/README.md

 Exit Path:
 Infinite Flow (boost), invincibility (except when falling down a pit), all cosmetic items unlocked.

+Exit Path 2:
+Infinite overFlow, invincibility, infinite midair jumps.
+(Note: this is a little bugged.
+I don't know if I ever am going to come back to this, but a cracked version is available in the cracked folder if you want to try it yourself.
+I'm aware of the following bugs, but I don't really know how to fix them: Crash after finishing the game and most obstacles have graphical bugs (like the circle saws animate weirdly and the lasers don't go off.
+The latter might be an issue of the way I programmed the invincibility (removing the code that makes you die when you touch certain objects).
+I'll make a version of this without invincibility as I believe that that is the cause.
+Another issue is the intro and finishing cutscenes.
+I can't do much there as they are supposed to run a .flv file from the Internet at a website that is no longer around (so it never loads, and I'm glad that you are allowed to skip the cutscenes).
+I did get the cutscenes from Flashpoint, but I'm not sure how to set it up in a way that it will work.
+At the moment, I cannot recommend using this one unless you want invincibility and are willing to sacrifice having bugs).

 Flight:
 Infinite Fuel, upgrades give money.